-Choosing a point of view can be tricky.
+Choosing a point-of-view can be tricky.
 When John first started writing, we did what most writers do; we wrote in first-person.
 It was John’s story and he wanted to tell it in his own voice.
-His more recent writing has been done in third person, all knowing.
-We have found many advantages to third person writing.
+Our more recent writing has been done in third person.
+We have found several advantages to writing in third person.

-Your point of view character should have a specific style of speaking.
+Your point-of-view character should have a specific style of speaking.
 We call this ‘voice.’
-You must create a distinctive voice for your point of view character .Distinctive styles of speaking include: Formal, Casual, Flippant, Crude, Sarcastic, etc.
+You must create a distinctive voice for your point-of-view character.

 You want a voice your readers can relate to.
-Your readers will have to hear that voice, for the entire story.
+Your readers may have to hear that voice, for the entire novel.

 You want your audience charmed by the voice.